trailofbits/algo/docs/troubleshooting.md

 rm -rf configs/*
 ```

-And then immediately re-run `./algo`.
+And then immediately re-run `./algo` and provide a domain name or IP address in response to the question referenced above.

 ### Wireguard: Unable to find 'configs/...' in expected paths